Fresh Herbed Barley Pilaf

 - 1 to 2 teaspoons fresh parsley and/or fresh chives Add to list

-- 2 cups cooked hulled barley Add to list
+- 2 cups cooked hulled barley (see note) Add to list

-- Optional additions: dried fruit such as cranberries, currants, or cherries; sliced or crushed nuts such as almonds, walnuts, pecans or hazelnuts Add to list
+- Optional additions: dried fruit or chopped nuts Add to list

 Recipe by, PCC Cooks instructor